waocats/crabgo/src/doc/src/reference/pkgid-spec.md

 ### Package ID specifications

-Subcommands of Cargo frequently need to refer to a particular package within a dependency graph for various operations like updating, cleaning, building, etc.
+Subcommands of Crabgo frequently need to refer to a particular package within a dependency graph for various operations like updating, cleaning, building, etc.
-To solve this problem, Cargo supports *Package ID Specifications*.
+To solve this problem, Crabgo supports *Package ID Specifications*.
 A specification is a string which is used to uniquely refer to one package within a graph of packages.